Does your therapy website let you shine through?

 The therapeutic relationship doesn't begin with the first office visit, or the first phone call.

-Ethical web copy is writing on your site that offers gentle and informative guidance to potential clients.
+Therapists often feel uncomfortable about “selling themselves” on their websites.
+Here’s the good news: when it’s written well, your website copy doesn’t have to “sell” you at all.
+Instead, it offers gentle and informative guidance to potential clients who are a good fit for what you do.
 It's designed to gain trust so that clients will make the leap of faith to contact you by email or phone.
-This type of persuasive language extends a friendly invitation to connect, but allows the client to be in charge of what happens next—without fear tactics or hype.
+A good therapist website extends a friendly invitation to connect, but allows the client to be in charge of what happens next—without fear tactics or hype.

 You want a website that radiates your authentic therapeutic self like a beacon, so that the ideal clients you're seeking are the ones who contact you.

 Maybe it's time to stop struggling with website content on your own.